-When DNA from westslope cutthroat trout, Oncorhynchus clarki lewisi, and rainbow trout, O. mykiss, is compared with PINE analysis and three different pairs of primers seven fragments are usually characteristic of westslope cutthroat trout and seven fragments are usually characteristic of rainbow trout (Table 1).
-Likewise, when DNA from westslope and Yellowstone cutthroat trout, O. c. bouvieri, is compared using the same procedure two fragments are usually characteristic of westslope cutthroat trout and four fragments are usually characteristic of Yellowstone cutthroat trout (Table 1).
+When DNA from Yellowstone cutthroat trout, Oncorhynchus clarki bouvieri, and rainbow trout, O. mykiss, is compared with PINE analysis using four different pairs of primers, twelve fragments are usually characteristic of Yellowstone cutthroat trout and eight fragments are usually characteristic of rainbow trout (Table 1).
+Likewise, when DNA from Yellowstone and westslope cutthroat trout, O. c. lewisi, is compared using the same procedure four fragments are usually characteristic of westslope cutthroat trout and seven fragments are usually characteristic of Yellowstone cutthroat trout (Table 1).

 Fragments produced from the DNA of one taxon and not another are commonly termed diagnostic or marker loci because they can be used to help determine whether a sample came from a non-hybridized population of one of the taxa or a population in which hybridization between them has or is occurring.
 Individuals from a non-hybridized population will possess fragments characteristic of only that taxon.
-In contrast, since half the DNA of first generation hybrids comes from each of the parental taxa the DNA from such individuals will yield all the fragments characteristic of the two parental taxa.
-In later generation hybrids, the amount and particular regions of DNA acquired from the parental taxa will vary among individuals.
-Thus, DNA from later generation hybrid individuals will yield only a subset of the parental fragments and the particular subset will vary among individuals.
+In contrast, since half the DNA of first generation hybrids (F_1) comes from each of the parental taxa the DNA from such individuals will yield all the fragments characteristic of the two parental taxa.
+In later generation hybrids (post F_1), the amount and particular regions of DNA acquired from the parental taxa will vary among individuals.
+Thus, DNA from post F_1 hybrids will yield only a subset of the parental fragments and the particular subset will vary among individuals.